 Several factors have impacted on QA and QE at Maynooth University in the reporting period.
-These included the continued roll-out of the new undergraduate curriculum and putting in place a monitoring framework, the preparation of the University Strategic Plan 2018-2022 which accords greater prominence to QA and QE, establishment of top-level leadership posts in such areas as campus development and digital transformation, and the preparation of the ISER for the Institutional Review.
-Other initiatives include the appointment of a quality officer, the launch of the NSteP initiative with the Maynooth Students Union, the establishment of the Masters Taskforce, and the successful submission for the Athena Swan Bronze Award.
+These included the continued roll-out of the new undergraduate curriculum and putting in place a monitoring framework, the introduction of the University Strategic Plan 2018-2022 which accords greater prominence to QA and QE, completion of the preparation of the ISER for the Institutional Review, the Institutional Review visit in December 2018 with the Review Report received in July 2019 followed by commencement of the University's Post Review Implementation Quality Plan over the summer of 2019.

-Initiatives undertaken by QQI in relation to the CINNTE institutional review cycle, developments regarding QQI legislation (2018) amending QQI's roles and functions, developments around QQI policies and guidelines regarding research degree programmes, student assessment, transnational education and collaborative provision have helped guide the implementation of QA and QE procedures at the University.
+Recent QQI Initiatives continue to have an impact such as changes to QQI legislation, QQI policies and guidelines regarding research degree programmes, student assessment, transnational education and collaborative provision which continue to guide the implementation of QA and QE procedures at the University.
 National reports and strategies, such as the National Strategy for Higher Education to 2030 and the National Access Plan (2015-2019), have also had impact on quality assurance.
 The IUA Quality Officers group continues to provide an important forum for sharing expertise and mutual learning.
-Of particular note in this space was the one-day collaborative and networking event the IUA Quality Officers group held for all Quality Office staff in May 2018.

 The wider context for higher education in Ireland remains very challenging and continues to impact negatively on the capacity to maintain, assure and enhance quality procedures at the University.
-The persistent decline in public funding continues to impact on staffing levels and thus on the time for quality enhancing interactions with students; and also on the maintenance of infrastructure and facilities for teaching and research.
+The persistent decline in public funding continues to impact on staffing levels and thus on the time for quality enhancing interactions with students and also on the maintenance of infrastructure and facilities for teaching and research.
 In the absence of new investments, there are increasing concerns related to overcrowding, insufficient study spaces and opportunities to timetable extracurricular activities.
 The administrative system required to enable the University to function effectively and efficiently, and to achieve the quality standards it aspires to, are over-stretched.
-3.3 A description of other implementation issues.

-n/a.
+3.3 A description of other implementation issues. n/a